ChainSafe/forest/documentation/src/wallet.md

 Since this is a testnet account, we can add FIL to it from the [faucet](https://faucet.calibnet.chainsafe-fil.io/funds.html)/[alternate faucet](https://faucet.triangleplatform.com/filecoin/calibration).

-After requesting the funds and waiting roughly a minute, we can see the founds arrive in our wallet:
+After requesting the funds and waiting roughly a minute, we can see the funds arrive in our wallet:

 ```